 Bumblebees transfer pollen from one flower to another using "buzz pollination," which allows various plant species to reproduce.
-They shake their bodies as they visit a flower, causing the pollen to fall off.
+As they visit a flower, they shake their bodies, causing the pollen to fall off.
 Moreover, this method is essential for pollinating crops such as tomatoes, peppers, and blueberries.
 As bumblebees pollinate flowers, they also help feed and protect other wildlife.

 Various factors contribute to this decline, primarily environmental changes and human activities.
 As cities expand, destroying forests, bumblebees struggle to find food and nesting sites.
 Additionally, climate change disrupts the delicate balance between bees and plants, limiting and scattering their floral supply1.

-Meanwhile, pesticides also affect bumblebees; using neonicotinoids in modern farming has caused adverse effects on bumblebee colonies, such as stunted growth and increased death rates.
+Meanwhile, pesticides also affect bumblebees alongside other bee species; using neonicotinoids in modern farming has caused adverse effects on bumblebee colonies, such as stunted growth and increased death rates.
 Additionally, foreign species like the European honeybee can harbor new diseases that ravage bumblebee hives; they also compete for food.
 (Cuckoo bumblebees are invasive species that invade and steal a bumblebee nest.)